koshilife/timetree-api-ruby-client/README.md

 D, [2020-06-24T10:05:07.562038] DEBUG -- : Response status:404, body:{:type=>"https://developers.timetreeapp.com/en/docs/api#client-failure", :title=>"Not Found", :status=>404, :errors=>"Event not found"}
 ```

+More in-depth method documentation can be found at [RubyDoc.info](https://www.rubydoc.info/gems/timetree/).

 ## Contributing

 Bug reports and pull requests are welcome on [GitHub](https://github.com/koshilife/timetree-api-ruby-client).
 This project is intended to be a safe, welcoming space for collaboration, and contributors are expected to adhere to the [Contributor Covenant](http://contributor-covenant.org) code of conduct.